GAV-CS/website/README.md

 ## Authors

-See  the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
-(Coming Soon)
+See  the list of [contributors](AUTHORS) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments